drmhse/sso/README.md

 ```

 ### `examples/sample-admin-cli`
-Demonstrates the **Platform Admin Device Flow**.
+Demonstrates the purpose and structure of the **Platform Admin Device Flow**.
 This is ideal for building secure administrative CLI tools for managing the entire SSO platform, separate from any specific tenant.

 **To run:**
 ```bash